ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electric-consumption.md

 - [Sources](#sources)

-This first part about a brief scan of the dataset, mostly visual check, without getting to much into the details.
+First, let's make a brief scan of the dataset, mostly by visual checking, without getting to much into the details.

 # Electrical consumption in France